Best Alexa devices Android Central 2021

-- Best Amazon Alexa Smart Speaker: Amazon Echo (4th Gen)
+- Best Amazon Alexa smart speaker: Echo (4th Gen) - smart home hub

-- Best Amazon Alexa Tablet: Amazon Fire HD 8
+- Best Amazon Alexa tablet: Fire HD 8 tablet

-- Best Amazon Alexa Wireless Earbuds: Amazon Echo Buds
+- Best Amazon Alexa wireless earbuds: All-new Echo Buds (2nd Gen)

-- Best Smart Light with Amazon Alexa: Philips Hue A21, 1,600 Lumen Bulb
+- Best smart light with Amazon Alexa: Philips Hue White A21 High Lumen Smart Bulb

-- Best Alexa Home Security Camera: Ring Stick Up Cam
+- Best Alexa home security camera: Ring Stick Up Cam Plug-In HD security camera

-- Best Amazon Alexa Video Doorbell: Ring Video Doorbell 3 Plus
+- Best Amazon Alexa video doorbell: Ring Video Doorbell 4

 The original Amazon Echo that debuted in late 2014 gave us our first introduction to Alexa, and we've been hooked ever since.
 What started as a stark, black tube has evolved over three generations to a softer, gentler-looking Alexa vessel and has spawned an entire line of other Echo devices.